Your one-stop shop for all of your Radio needs!

 Save your file as you work.
 This is a computer, after all, and you would hate to lose your work should the system fail.
 Actually, create and save as many files as you want or need.
 You could have one file for home, a different one for the vacation house, another for the trip to your son’s house, another for the yearly 3K run and picnic where you help direct traffic and want the radio to be programmed with only the frequencies for that event.
 Remember, radio programming is an overwrite process.
 Everything in the radio is replaced by everything in the file.

-Enter DTMF memory details and customize options for this function of the radio.
+Enter DTMF memory details to customize options for this functions of the radio.

 RT Systems Programmers interface with four sources of data to make it easy for you to find repeater information.
 Some of these sources even include information for repeaters outside the US.
 Your existing subscription to a service (where required) works in the programmer.